patrickporto/combat-phase-tracker-ose/README.md

 ## About

-This module is a combat tracker for Old School Essentials (OSE) system.
+A combat tracker for Old School Essentials (OSE) system.
 It is based on the [Combat Tracker](https://github.com/patrickporto/combat-phase-tracker)